informalsystems/tendermint-rs/docs/architecture/adr-007-light-client-supervisor-ergonomics.md

 exchanged directly as the pattern is present already in the current concrete implementation of the `supervisor::Handle` anyway.

-Remove async versions of the public methods until use-case drive their implementation.
+Remove async versions of the public methods until a use-case drives their implementation.

 ## Status